Data Mining Projects

 For example, a single data mining project can contain a reference to multiple data sources, with each data source supporting multiple data source views.
 In turn, each data source view can support multiple mining structures, each with many related mining models.

 Additionally, your project might include plug-in algorithms, custom assemblies, or custom stored procedures; however, these objects are not described here.
-For more information, see Developer's Guide (Analysis Services).
+For more information, see Analysis Services Developer Documentation.

 The data source defines the connection string and authentication information that the Analysis Services server will use to connect to the data source.
 The data source can contain multiple tables or views; it can be as simple as a single Excel workbook or text file, or as complex as an Online Analytical Processing (OLAP) database or large relational database.